plone/plone.restapi/docs/source/glossary.md

 Navigation Root
 navigation root
-    An object markes as a navigation root provides a way to root catalog queries, searches, breadcrumbs, etc into that object.
+    An object marked as a navigation root provides a way to root catalog queries, searches, breadcrumbs, etc into that object.

 ```